 - The Carolina Inn – Located right on UNC’s campus is the historic Carolina Inn.
 If you’re in the mood for a bit of history in a prime location, this is the hotel for you.
 The Inn sits just one block away from Franklin Street near all of the dining and shopping to round out your football-filled weekend.

-- The Franklin Hotel Chapel Hill, Curio Collection by Hilton – This urban luxury hotel is located on Franklin Street, just one mile from Kenan Memorial Stadium.
+- The Franklin Hotel -This urban luxury hotel is located on Franklin Street, just one mile from Kenan Memorial Stadium.
 On your way to the stadium, you can stop at countless shops, restaurants, tailgating locations and join in on pre-game traditions.

 - Hampton Inn & Suites Chapel Hill-Carrboro Downtown – Just 1.5 miles away from Kenan Memorial Stadium, this new addition to Orange County places you right between Chapel Hill and Carrboro.
 In one direction, you have Franklin Street in Chapel Hill, and in the other direction, you have Main Street in Carrboro.
-This hotel is right next door to local music venue Cat’s Cradle, as well as many other local dining favorites like Carrburritos and Rise Biscuits Donuts.
+This hotel is right next door to local music venue Cat’s Cradle, as well as many other local dining favorites like Carrburritos and Rise Southern Biscuits & Righteous Chicken.

 - AC Hotel by Marriott Chapel Hill Downtown – Chapel Hill’s newest hotel addition is just two blocks from UNC’s campus and places you right in the middle of Franklin Street.
 With a mix of modern design and southern traditions (try their signature cocktail with TOPO Organic Eight Oak Whiskey), it’s a memorable place to stay and convenient to all of the hot spots in town.

 - Aloft Chapel Hill – Over toward the North-East part of campus, Aloft Chapel Hill may be on the opposite side of Franklin Street, but doesn’t lack in places to visit.
-The North Carolina Botanical Garden is down the road and there is a variety of restaurants just next door, including The Egg & I Restaurant for a diner-style breakfast or lunch.
+There is a variety of restaurants just next door and the North Carolina Botanical Garden is a short drive down the road.

 - Siena Hotel – Also located on Franklin Street, the Siena Hotel is home to the only AAA Four Diamond Italian Restaurant in North Carolina: Il Palio!
 Highly awarded and just a quick drive away from the stadium, this boutique hotel is perfect if you want take your sports-filled weekend up a step.